fondac/lunchpail/entrees/tempeh-tikka-misala.md

 3. Spread evenly over the baking sheet.
 Roast for 40 minutes until the vegetables are soft.
 Stir vegetables halfway through.

 Make tikka masala
-1. Set Instant Pot to sauté for 30 minutes.
-Heat 1 tablespoon of oil.
+1. In a medium saucepan, heat 1 tablespoon of oil.
+(Can also do this in Instant Pot.)
 2. Toast the turmeric, paprika, coriander, and garam masala for 15 seconds.
 Add the garlic and ginger, then sauté until fragrant.
 3. Add the onion and pepper.
 Cook until the onion softens.
-Add 1/4 cup of water to deglaze the pan, and scrape away any stuck bits.
+Add 1/4 cup of water to deglaze the pan, and scrape away any stuck bits. // last step for Dianna
-4. Add the tempeh, coconut milk, tomatoes, and salt.
-Cancel the sauté setting, place the lid on, and cook on low pressure for 12 minutes with a natural pressure release.
+4. Transfer to Instant Pot.
+Add the tempeh, coconut milk, tomatoes, and salt.
+Cook on low pressure for 12 minutes with a natural pressure release.
 5. Add the roasted vegetables and stir until well combined.
 6. Serve over rice with cilantro.